-INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME WINISLEKA OE HEVELH CHRONIC DISEASE ASSISTANCE PROGRAMME (CDAP) The objectives of this programme are: 1.
-To offer patients afflicted with a chronic disease, convenient, faster and improved access to medication.
-2. To reduce the burden on public dispensaries and patient waiting time by providing additional private dispensing facilities across the country.
+INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME MINISLIKA OE HEVELH CHRONIC DISEASE ASSISTANCE PROGRAMME (CDAP) The objectives of this programme are: I. To offer patients afflicted with a chronic disease, convenient, faster and improved access to medication.
+Z. To reduce the burden on public dispensaries and patient waiting time by providing additional private dispensing facilities across the country.
 3. To reduce the cost of healthcare to patients.
 Citizens of Trinidad and Tobago During the period October 2019 to August 2020: A total of Two Thousand, four hundred and thirty (2,430) requests for assistance were received; One Thousand, One Hundred and Forty-Seven (1,147) patients were approved to be facilitated during the period October 2019 to August 2020.
-Additionally, the following medical procedures were for patients of the Public Health Care System as indicated hereunder: Cataract removal surgeries: 191 CT/MRI scans: 1,123 Joint Replacements: 11.23 Other procedures: 1,004 deemed urgent and necessary (inclusive but not limited to mammograms, ultrasounds and fluoroscopy).
+Additionally, the following medical procedures were for patients of the Public Health Care System as indicated hereunder: Cataract removal surgeries: 191 CT/MRI scans: 1,123 Joint Replacements: 1,123 Other procedures: 1,004 deemed urgent and necessary (inclusive but not limited to mammograms, ultrasounds and fluoroscopy).
 It should be noted that applications from CMMF are submitted in batches, not monthly and has to be processed and verified before being entered onto the databases, therefore those figures would not be represented here until that process is completed.

-AL 1E and and NATIONAL OUTCOME Efficient Quality Healthcare System.
-Efficient Quality Healthcare System.
-ACHIEVEMENTS During the period October 2019 to August 2020: A total of Two Thousand, four hundred and thirty (2,430) requests for assistance were received; One Thousand, One Hundred and Forty-Seven (1,147) patients were approved to be facilitated during the period October 2019 to August 2020.
-Additionally, the following medical procedures were for patients of the Public Health Care System as indicated hereunder: CT/MR1 scans: 1,123 Joint Replacements: 112 Other procedures: 1,004 deemed urgent and necessary (inclusive but not limited to mammograms, ultrasounds and fluoroscopy).
-It should be noted that applications from CMMF are submitted in batches, not monthly and has to be processed and verified before being entered onto the databases, therefore those figures would not be represented here until that process is completed.
-As at June 2020, approximately 42,375 persons (male and female) received HIV testing and counselling and thereby became aware of their status.
-Of this total: • 579 were (14 years and under); • 8,126 were between (15 and 24 years); • 28,155 were between (25 and 59 years); • 4,950 were within the 60+ age category; • 565 fell into the Unknown Cases; cases not disaggregated category age or sex.
-NB: Data available for the period October 2019 - June 2020.
-Please see tables attached for the disaggregated data.
-BENEFICIARY CATEGORY All citizens Citizens of Trinidad and Tobago INITIATIVE EXTERNAL PATIENT PROGRAMME This programme is aimed at ensuring that quality and timely healthcare is delivered to all citizens of Trinidad and Tobago.
+INITIATIVE EXTERNAL PATIENT PROGRAMME BENEFICIARY CATEGORY ACHIEVEMENTS During the period October 2019 to August 2020: ONA 7 63 FULL TREET AND This programme is aimed at ensuring that quality and timely healthcare is delivered to all citizens of Trinidad and Tobago.
 It aims to meet the demands of the public health care system by providing an efficient service to patients whilst reducing the patient waiting list at public health institutions.
 Surgical services are provided in the areas of Cataract removal, Joint Replacements, CT/MRI Scans and Histology services with the Regional Health Authorities.
 Applicants must be registered patients of a public health facility for a minimum of three (3) months awaiting the service requested.
-The Programme offers HIV Counselling and Testing via Public Health Facilities and Non-Governmental Organisations (NGOs) that have a Memorandum of Understanding with the Ministry of Health to provide the service.
+All cutzens A total of Two Thousand, four hundred and thirty (2,430) requests for assistance were received; One Thousand, One Hundred and Forty-Seven (1,147) patients were approved to be facilitated during the period October 2019 to August 2020.
+Additionally, the following medical procedures were for patients of the Public Health Care System as indicated hereunder: Cataract removal surgeries: 191 Other procedures: 1,004 deemed urgent and necessary (inclusive but not limited to mammograms, ultrasounds and fluoroscopy).
+It should be noted that applications from CMMF are submitted in batches, not monthly and has to be processed and verified before being entered onto the databases, therefore those figures would not be represented here until that process is completed.
+Efficient (Quality Healthcare System. and G HIV COUNSELLING AND TESTING PROGRAMME The Programme offers HIV Counselling and Testing via Public Health Facilities and Non-Governmental Organisations (NGOs) that have a Memorandum of Understanding with the Ministry of Health to provide the service.
 The overall objective of this initiative is to increase the percentage of the population that has received an HIV test and know the results.
-NISTRY OF HEALTH ш
+Citizens of Trinidad and Tobago As at June 2020, approximately 42,375 persons (male and female) received HIV testing and counselling and thereby became aware of their status.
+Of this total: • 579 were (14 years and under); • 8,126 were between (15 and 24 years); • 4,950 were within the 60+ age category; • 565 fell into the Unknown Cases; cases not disaggregated category age or sex.
+NB: Data available for the period October 2019 - June 2020.
+Please see tables attached for the disaggregated data.
+Efficient a Quality Healthcare System. and